Oxygen Is Required For Cellular Respiration Because It

 The Electron Transport Chain: Oxygen's Critical Role

 The electron transport chain is where oxygen's role becomes indispensable.
+That's why electrons from NADH and FADH2 are passed from one complex to another, releasing energy at each step.
 This chain consists of a series of protein complexes embedded in the inner mitochondrial membrane.
-Electrons from NADH and FADH2 are passed from one complex to another, releasing energy at each step.
-This energy is used to pump protons (H+) from the mitochondrial matrix to the intermembrane space, creating an electrochemical gradient.
+This energy is used to pump protons (H+) from the mitochondrial matrix to the intermembrane space, creating an electrochemical gradient And that's really what it comes down to..

 The Final Electron Acceptor

 At the end of the electron transport chain, electrons must be accepted by a final electron acceptor to clear the way for more electrons to flow through the chain.
+Think about it: oxygen has a high affinity for electrons, making it an ideal final electron acceptor.
 This is where oxygen comes in.
-Oxygen has a high affinity for electrons, making it an ideal final electron acceptor.
 It accepts electrons and combines with protons to form water (H2O).

 The reaction can be summarized as: